repoze/repoze.sendmail/README.txt

 specific to running in a Zope context has been removed, making this version more generally useful to users of other frameworks.

+Note that repoze.sendmail works only under Python 2.5+ (it will not work under 2.4).

 ==============
 Basic Tutorial
 ==============